inet-framework/inet/doc/src/users-guide/ch-lifecycle.rst

 -  *Crash* represents the process of crashing a network node.
-The difference between *crash* and *shutdown* is that for a crash, the network node will not do a graceful shutdown (e.g. routing protocols will not have a chance to notify peers about broken routes).
+The difference between *crash* and *shutdown* is that for a crash, the network node will not perform a graceful shutdown (e.g. routing protocols will not have a chance to notify peers about broken routes).

 In a real-life router or other network node, a crash or shutdown and